hyyc116/citation_circles/README.md

 ## SOURCE ANALYSIS

 analyze relationships between authors, issues, institutes of papers in one SCC.
+Name disambugition is not neccesary in this situation, since the author set is finite and not easy to be ambugited.

 ### Author